 - monocular vision

 Commercial drivers with a Code W are able to drive without restriction in Canada, but are not permitted to drive in the United States because of different minimum medical standards for commercial driving.
-Canada uses the Canadian Council of Motor Transport Administrators Medical Standards as a guideline in establishing the basic minimum medical and visual qualifications for safe driving.
+Canada uses the Canadian Council of Motor Transport Administrators Medical (CCMTA) Standards as a guideline in establishing the basic minimum medical and visual qualifications for safe driving.
 The US uses the Federal Motor Carrier Safety Regulations which prohibit driver's with the above conditions from operating commercial vehicles in the US.

 Drivers with a Code W who are operating a commercial vehicle will not be allowed to enter the US.
 Those travelling with at Code W in a non-commercial vehicle will be granted access.